What To Expect After Breast Reconstruction

 - The need for additional surgery to correct concerns or refine your results

-Dr. Terrasse will explain in detail the risks associated with breast reconstruction before your procedure.
+Dr. Terrasse will explain in detail the risks associated with breast reconstruction at your thorough informational interactive evaluation.

 Additional Procedures as Part of Breast Reconstruction